-Where the Headteacher continues to refuse the request, the employee may appeal to a the Governing Board.
+Where the Headteacher continues to refuse the request, the employee may appeal to a committee of the Governing Board (clarify here whether this is the personnel committee or other).
 If the employee wishes to appeal they must notify the Chair of Governors in writing within 5 working days of receiving the response to their application for leave of absence.
 The Chair of Governors and Clerk will liaise to arrange the meeting.
 There will be a minimum of 10 days' notice of the appeal meeting date.
 The application for leave, the Headteacher's reasons for refusal and any additional factors the employee wishes to submit should be provided to all parties 5 working days before the committee meeting.